Alice Wolf: Early life and education

-Early career
+Career

-Alice Wolf’s career started at M.I.T.
-Lincoln Laboratory where she conducted perceptual research by programming the Memory Test Computer to display dot patterns to human subjects.
+Wolf’s career started at the Lincoln Laboratory at the Massachusetts Institute of Technology, where she conducted perceptual research by programming the Memory Test Computer to display dot patterns to human subjects.
 Later, she co-authored a paper "Baseball: An Automated Question Answerer" which described an early attempt at natural language database queries.
 The paper was translated into Chinese and Russian.

 After Lincoln Laboratory, Wolf worked at Bolt Beranek and Newman as well as Computer Corporation of America, which was later acquired by Rocket Software.

 Wolf’s path to civic engagement and elective office began with participation in the Parent-Teacher Association of the Peabody School in Cambridge, where her sons were students.
-Deep involvement as a parent with school affairs ultimately led to her election in 1974 as a member of the Cambridge School Committee, where she served from January 1974 through January 1982.
+Her involvement as a parent with school affairs led to her election in 1974 as a member of the Cambridge School Committee, where she served from January 1974 through January 1982.

-Initial public service career

-Wolf began her long career in public service when she was elected on November 6, 1973, as a member of the Cambridge School Committee, where she served from January 1974 through January 1982.
-While on the School Committee, she championed community involvement in decision-making (such as the hiring of school principals), was lauded for crafting the first plan for racial desegregation of the city’s schools, and provided leadership in the siting of the city’s high school, the Cambridge Rindge and Latin School.
+On November 6, 1973, Wolf started her career in public service by winning an election to join the Cambridge School Committee, a position she held from January 1974 to January 1982.
+As a member of the School Committee, Wolf championed community involvement in decision-making, including the hiring of school principals, crafted the first plan for racial desegregation of the city's schools, and led the establishment of the city's high school, the Cambridge Rindge and Latin School.

 In 1981, near the end of her fourth term on the School Committee, she felt that her efforts to bring about social equality would be better spent on the Cambridge City Council.
 She ran for the Council in 1981, but narrowly missed a win in a crowded field of 25 candidates.

 In 1983, she again ran for election to the Cambridge City Council and was successful.
 She joined the Council in January 1984.

-On Cambridge City Council
+Cambridge City Council

 Wolf’s accomplishments on the Cambridge City Council included the establishment and passage of a number of key laws.
 In 1984, she sponsored the Cambridge Human Rights Ordinance, that protects Cambridge residents from discrimination on the basis of sexual orientation, as well as other protected classes.
 Wolf also led the city initiative to create a domestic partners ordinance, and establish the commission to enforce the ordinance.